Wednesday, November 2, 2011

 Strathbogie to Home

-We were so impressed with the "Police Paddocks" that we returned for another 3 days.
+We were so impressed with the "Police Paddocks" that we returned for another three days.
 We used the clear creek water for washing and also to fill our tanks for showering.

-We called into All Saints Winery where we sampled cheeses and wines purchasing a variety of items.
+We visited All Saints Winery, where we sampled cheeses and wines, purchasing a variety of products items.

 Monday 24th October:

 We were now on our way home.
-The morning turned out to be just beautiful but by 11 am we were driving into a severe head wind which made driving difficult so we cut short the days driving at midday and decided to camp at the caravan park at Junee.
-We had previously camped here nine years ago.
-We had lunch at the chocolate and licorice factory which is housed in an old flour mill and took away some of the goodies that they produce.
+The morning was just beautiful, but by 11 am, we were driving into a severe headwind, which made driving difficult.
+So, we cut short the day's drive at midday and decided to camp at the caravan park in Junee.
+We had previously camped there nine years ago.
+We had lunch at the chocolate and liquorice factory, housed in an old flour mill, and took some of the treats they produce away with us.

 Tuesday 25th October:

-We left Junee heading for Ponto Falls #1040 which is situated nineteen kilometres NW of Wellington.
-The camp site is right beside the Macquarie River.
-We had heard reports that there may be severe thunderstorms within the area and considering we would have to negotiate quite a steep track out the next morning I went to see about camping on higher ground but after nearly walking onto of a large brown snake we decided that the river flats were the place to be.
-We experienced thunder and lightning during the evening but no hint of rain.
+We left Junee heading for Ponto Falls #1040, which is situated nineteen kilometres NW of Wellington.
+The campsite is right beside the Macquarie River.
+We had heard reports that there may be severe thunderstorms in the area, and considering we would need to navigate a quite steep track out the next morning, I went to see about camping on higher ground.
+However, after nearly stepping onto a large brown snake, we decided that the river flats were the best spot.
+We experienced thunder and lightning during the evening, but no hint of rain.

 Wednesday 26th October:

-We continued on through Gulgong, Cassilis, Merriwa and Denman before spending the night at Broke #206 which is situated in the Hunter Valley wine region west of Cessnock.
-The camps book describes the site as being next to the river but it's not possible to see it and after my effort yesterday with the snake I was not very interested in making my way through the scrub.
+We continued through Gulgong, Cassilis, Merriwa, and Denman before spending the night at Broke #206, which is situated in the Hunter Valley wine region west of Cessnock.
+The camps book describes the site as being next to the river, but it's not possible to see it, and after my effort yesterday with the snake, I was not very interested in making my way through the scrub.

-We spent our last two days camped at Booti Booti National Park which lies just sixteen kilometres south of Forster and is on the coast.
-We stayed at the " ruins campground" #107.
+We spent our final two days camping at Booti Booti National Park, which is just sixteen kilometres south of Forster and located on the coast.
+We stayed at the "ruins campground" #107.

-We had a lovely lunch at the "Dorsal" at Forster before our short drive home the next day.
+We enjoyed a lovely lunch at the "Dorsal" in Forster before our short drive home the following day.